flamewave000/doit/docs/grammar.md

 @@@

 my_target {
 	@@@
 	This help block will be displayed after this target in the help message.
 	You can use multiple lines as they will all be padded to the right.
 	@@@
 }

+my_target2 {
+  @ You can also make single line helps
+}
 ```